The afterglow effect

 Wow, she was only 23.
 How courageous she was, deciding to move 3000 miles away to create a new life.
 She was a brave seeker who lived with a full, open heart.

-And that means we are those things right now, too.
-Right now, we are brave in love, brave in sadness, brave in grief and anxiety, brave in the healing of our hearts.
-And we don’t need to wait on the afterglow to acknowledge these things.
-We can choose to view our lives with a gentler perspective, today.
-Right now.
+And here’s the beauty of that realization: it means we are those things right now, too.
+Right now, we are brave—brave in love, brave in sadness, brave in grief and anxiety, brave in the slow, steady work of healing our hearts.
+We don’t need to wait for the afterglow to acknowledge it.
+Midlife has gifted me with viewing my life through a softer, kinder lens.

 Now, instead of the afterglow, my life is all… glow.